Prudent helps you gather your transactions and turn them into insightful reports.

 P 2018/06/15 02:17:58 "APPL" $188.15 P 2018/06/15 02:17:58 £ $1.35 P 2018/06/15 15:50:00 CAD $1.04 P 2018/06/15 16:17:00 🐑 $300 P 2018/06/18 10:12:38 £ $1.36

-The Month card is a key idea in Prudent.
-It gives you a summary of your financial status for a particular month.
+The Month card gives you a summary of your financial status for a particular month.
 Most of the parameters should be quite self-explanatory, except Ca - De, which means Cash minus Debt.

-P.S.
-Here's a sample journal that you might find useful.
+If you want to get more familiar with transactions and prices, check out the sample journal.
 It has a range of examples from starting a journal to buying stocks to commenting.